 The background story mimics the typical intelligence scenario by including a self-interest dilemma.
 The source role includes conflicting motivations between cooperating with an interviewer investigating a criminal gang and safeguarding oneself from risks of the gang’s reprisal.
 Providing information to the interviewer may attract reprisal from the gang.
 However, we included a desirable outcome.
 Sharing information may assist the interviewer in apprehending the gang members who pose a threat to a close friend’s nephew.
 The gang is presumably threatening the boy to peddle drugs on their behalf at a high school.
 The close friend brokered an arrangement whereby the source might voluntarily provide information on the gang to the interviewer.
 The arrangement is ostensibly feasible because the source works at a café overlooking a park where the gang operates.
 Hence, the source can gather potentially useful information.

-We will include two memory checks to flag and exclude the data of inattentive participants.
+We will include two memory checks to flag and exclude the data of inattentive participants who fail both or one of the checks.
 Appendix 1 contains the background story and the corresponding memory checks.

 Potential Disclosure-Outcomes.
 After reading the background story, participants will be introduced to the potential outcomes of disclosure.
 Similar to the preliminary study, we will use an incentive-compatible points system (see Hashimzade et al., 2017; Tilman et al., 2015 on incentive compatibility).
 The instructions will specify the extent to which disclosing an information unit is likely beneficial and costly to the source role.
 Participants will be told that each unit of information to be later considered for disclosure (e.g., “the gang comprises 10 members”) will come with two probabilities: the probability of a positive outcome (presented as “XX% beneficial”) and the probability of a negative outcome (“XX% dangerous”).
 Sharing a given information unit incurs weighted random outcomes, positive and negative, based on the provided probabilities.